 Recently, many brands have been increasing the amount of insulation in freezers so they can still serve you when the power goes out.
 “The technology has advanced to such a degree that some Frigidaire units will keep your food good for days, so long as you don’t open the door,” Maguire says.
 This frost-free 20-cubic-foot unit promises to keep your food cold for two days without power and has other features we love, like a light on the outside to let you know the unit is running.
 “Frigidaire is very popular,” Hood says.
 “They’re very reliable and require almost no maintenance.”

-If you’re limited by space, a small upright freezer may be the solution.
-“They are narrower, so they’re easier to store, and they have a smaller footprint,” Hood says.
+A narrower upright freezer is a great small-space solution.
+“They easier to store, and they have a smaller footprint,” Hood says.
 Smaller is also better if you’re buying to expand your freezing capabilities during the pandemic or for seasonal use.
-You can still fit a lot in them, our experts agree.
 Even “the smallest unit is still going to make a difference in storage,” says Kirsten Lie-Nielsen, author of So You Want to be a Modern Homesteader.
 This simple, small, and affordable freezer comes with easy-to-use wire shelves and uses manual defrosting, which means it has fewer moving parts and fewer opportunities to break.